webosose/website/content/en/about/release-notes/webos-ose-1-4-1-release-notes.md

 ### Core Applications

 * Enact Browser
-    * Added a notification message which is displayed after a job is done
+    * Added a notification message which is displayed after a job is done.
-    * Refactored message sending code to send different messages to the guest page
+    * Refactored message sending code to send different messages to the guest page.
-    * Enabled a newtab option for launch param
+    * Enabled a newtab option for launch param.
-    * Wrapped all strings with $L to make iLib work
+    * Wrapped all strings with $L to make iLib work.
-    * Fixed the issue where the browser did not return to full-screen mode
+    * Fixed the issue where the browser did not return to full-screen mode.
-    * Implemented wrapper for `<webview>` 'dialog' event
+    * Implemented wrapper for `<webview>` 'dialog' event.
-    * Added Dialog UI for alert, confirm, and prompt
+    * Added Dialog UI for alert, confirm, and prompt.
-    * Added json files for enact browser Access Control Groups (ACG) prior to applying Chromium patch
+    * Added json files for enact browser Access Control Groups (ACG) prior to applying Chromium patch.

 ### Managers & Services

 * Web App Manager (WAM)
-    * Fixed wam and app-shell ACG for umediaclient
+    * Fixed wam and app-shell ACG for umediaclient.
 * mojoservicelauncher
-    * Applied a fix for starting services with a "run" method
+    * Applied a fix for starting services with a "run" method.

 ### Base Components

 * Maliit framework
-    * Removed qtdeclarative-plugins
+    * Removed qtdeclarative-plugins.
 * pmtrace
-    * Inactivated journald
+    * Inactivated journald.